hackforla/accessibility/docs/getting-started/accessibility-patterns-index/index.md

     - **ARIA**
       Use `aria-expanded` and `aria-controls` to communicate the current state and relationship between the trigger and the content region.

-    Use the table below to explore individual patterns, understand their purpose, and learn how to implement them correctly to support accessible, standards-compliant experiences.

 ???
 Info "Example: Navigation with Skip Link"